 Support for Python 2.7 and older

-If you are using this or another legacy version of Python in production and you're looking for commercial support, contact us to find out more about Business Edition and Enterprise Edition.
+If you are using Python 2 in production, find out more about Business Edition and Enterprise Edition.
 ActivePython is available for Python 2.5, Python 2.6, and Python 2.7 distributions for Windows, Linux and macOS.

 We can provide you with commercial support for your systems using legacy Python or during your transition to the Python 3 series.

-Looking for Python 2.7 on AIX?
-If you require builds for operating systems such as AIX, Solaris, or HPUX, contact us about Enterprise Edition.
+Looking for Python 2.7 on AIX or Solaris?
+If you require builds for AIX or Solaris, or custom builds (with specific packages), contact us about Enterprise Edition:

 Making the move?
 Learn more about what Python 3 has to offer.